-One of the most interesting places in Long Beach is Marsh’s Free Museum, filled with interesting memorabilia and trinkets it host a large collection of token machines they range from automated fortune tellers that will give you your fortune for only a quarter to musical boxes.
+One of the most interesting places in Long Beach is Marsh’s Free Museum, filled with interesting memorabilia and trinkets it hosts a large collection of token machines they range from automated fortune tellers that will give you your fortune for only a quarter to musical boxes.

-Just south from Long Beach is Black Lake, in 2012 a 330 pound, 6 foot six inch monster fish was found in the lake.
-This lake is stocked with rainbow trout in the Fall and Spring and supports naturally reproducing cutthroat trout it lso also has populations of largemouth and smallmouth bass, yellow perch, black crappie, and brown bullhead catfish.
+Just south from Long Beach is Black Lake, in 2012 a 330 pound, 6-foot six-inch monster fish was found in the lake.
+This lake is stocked with rainbow trout in the Fall and Spring and supports naturally reproducing cutthroat trout it also has populations of largemouth and smallmouth bass, yellow perch, black crappie, and brown bullhead catfish.

-Our journey continue down the Pacific West coast the most beautiful towns line the coast.
-Just outside the town of Winchester Bay is the Umpque Lighthouse and the elegant freshwater Lake Marie (Almost like my sister Lu-marie).
+Our journey continues down the Pacific West coast the most beautiful towns line the coast.
+Just outside the town of Winchester Bay are the Umpqua Lighthouse and the elegant freshwater Lake Marie (Almost like my sister Lu-Marie).
 The water is crystal clear and you can see deep into the waters.

 Theunis at North Head lighthouse at Deception State Park, below the forest at Devils Churn.

-Our second night we stayed in Golden Beach, formally known as Ellensburg until the discovery of gold on the mouth of the Rouge River.
-Across the river from our cabin is Arch Rock Breweryand Hurricanes Pub next to it.
-We were fortunately enough to meet Tom and Diane, who were so generous to by us a beer (We a bringing out a beer section, keep an eye ot for this), they own a Cattle Ranch just outside of town and we had a great night talking about life.
+Our second night we stayed in Golden Beach, formally known as Ellensburg until the discovery of gold at the mouth of the Rouge River.
+Across the river from our cabin is Arch Rock Brewery and Hurricanes Pub next to it.
+We were fortunate enough to meet Tom and Diane, who were so generous to by us a beer (We a bringing out a beer section, keep an eye out for this), they own a Cattle Ranch just outside of town and we had a great night talking about life.

 “Thank you, Tom and Diane”